Dsek-LTH/Documentation/README.md

 ### Typescript

 1. Always use tslint.
-At the momemnt we extend the recommended config.
+At the moment we extend the recommended config.
 ```javascript
 // tslint.json
 {